 Once I sailed with a crew who used to work on bulk carriers for many years.
 After his first contract on a product/ chemical tanker, he never went back to the dry ships.
 I think he loved the smell of gasoline while on watch.

 Kidding aside, he immediately saw the work difference on both ships.
 During the cargo operation, he can’t believe he’s just sitting down most of his duty.
 It’s very relaxing.
 He only makes visual inspections on the deck twice every hour.
 He can’t do this on his previous ships.

 Shall we talk about Cruise Ships too?

-The real challenge in working with cruise ship is keeping an excellent service.
-I may have to agree that passenger vessels carry the most dangerous cargo in all ship types.
+The real challenge in working with cruise ships is maintaining excellent service.
+I may have to agree that passenger vessels carry the most dangerous cargo of all ship types.

 Meanwhile, we don’t have such problems on bulk or tanker vessels.

 For those who work with tankers all throughout their lives, they would be inclined to say that their ship is much better.

 On the other hand, crew on bulk carriers also have the same claim.

 Cruise ship crews would point out the scariest reports from tankers and bulkers too defending the ship type that they belong.